solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Checklist

+-   Understand the basic Azure fundamental services.
+-
 -   Understand the phases in the developer evolution journey.
--   Be able to evaluate where your application sites in the journey.
+-   Be able to evaluate where your application architecture fits in the journey.
 -   Be cognizant of the changes that are needed to applications to move to the next state.
 -   Utilize modern development and deployment methodologies.